frankshearar/Home/Advanced-search.md

 As for packages relevance, the current search algorithm doesn't work well if the best result's package ID is very different from common searches.
 For example, a search for "barcode" doesn't put the "zxing.*" packages at the top even if they are the most downloaded packages for that usage.

 # Goals
-* Help customers find the packages they want faster with fewer irrelevant results
+* Help customers find the packages they want faster and more easily by allowing them to narrow and reorder results through filters and sorting options.

 # Non-Goals
 * Improve search result relevance (scoring algorithm)